BrowserStackCE/browserstack-examples-cucumber-testng/README.md

 ### [Web application hosted on internal environment] Run the entire test suite in parallel on a single BrowserStack browser using BrowserStackLocal

 In this section, we will run the test cases to test the internally hosted website in parallel on a single browser on Browserstack.
-Refer to the `single_local` object in `bs.json` file to change test capabilities for this configuration.
+Refer to the [`browserstack-local-parallel.yml`](src/test/resources/conf/browserstack-local-parallel.yml) file to change test capabilities for this configuration.

 - How to run the test?